jmederosalvarado/roslyn.nvim/README.md

 ## Dependencies

+Ideally I would like to depend on the Dotnet SDK and everything else to be optional.
+But for now:

+- Dotnet SDK (Tested with .net7).
-The plugin depends on `nvim-lspconfig` for some path utility functions.
-You should also have dotnet installed.
+- [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig) for some path utility functions.
+- Neovim nightly required.
+Tested on `831d662ac6756cab4fed6a9b394e68933b5fe325` but anything after August 2023 would probably work.

 ## Setup